The 20 Most Fun Colleges In America

 Lawrence, Kansas

-KU's co-eds gained some notoriety last year for a Twitter account featuring revealing pictures of Kansas fans' cleavage, yet another way students support the Jayhawks.
+KU's co-eds gained some notoriety this year for a Twitter account featuring revealing pictures of Kansas fans' cleavage, yet another way students support the Jayhawks.

 Bethlehem, Pennsylvania